fare/fare-scripts/README.md

   shell aliases and are not better written in Lisp.

-* [typographie.lisp](typographie.lisp): a filter so my html file abides by French typographic standards (NB: assumes UTF-8).
+* [typographie.lisp](typographie.lisp): a filter so my html file abides by French typographic standards, using cl-ppcre for regexp replacement (NB: assumes UTF-8).

 * [rescript.lisp](rescript.lisp): various silly script filters.